We chat to a group of apprentices about their experiences

 - Ensure the internal quality assurance of the formative assessment that takes place as part of the apprenticeship.

-- Liaise with the Independent Assessment Organisation (IAO) and the employer regarding the end-point assessment.
+- Liaise with an independent, Apprenticeship Assessment Organisation (AAO) and the employer regarding the end-point assessment.

 We currently have good provision of our qualifications and aren't actively looking to approve new providers.
 Our focus is on working with our existing providers to ensure the best student experience and the continued growth and improvement of the profession.